nus-cs2103-AY2324S1/ip/docs/README.md

 ### `deadline` - Adding deadline task

-EchoBot will add your deadline task with due date into the task list.
+echobot.main.EchoBot will add your deadline task with due date into the task list.

 Format: `deadline DESCRIPTION /by DUE_DATE`
 - The DESCRIPTION and DUE_DATE can't be empty.